developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxDisplayManager/index.md

     > Note:
     > Make sure the device is in USB debug.

-    Before running the application, let's checkout the default Screen off Timeout Interval (Sleep Interval) of the Symbol device.
+    Before running the application, let's checkout the default Screen off Timeout Interval (Sleep Interval) of the Zebra device.

     Go to device's Settings -> Display and check "Sleep" Option